its-gio/To-Do-App/README.md

 # To-Do-App
-A to do app that will be dynamic. i.e. Edit, Delete, and Add items.
+A to do app that will be dynamic using react and ES6. i.e. Edit, Delete, and Add items.